TrelisResearch/arc-agi-2025/llm-python/README.md

 **Example Results:** Gemini Flash gets 7/10 correct on shortest training tasks with 2k reasoning tokens, 5/10 correct on medium difficulty tasks with 8k reasoning tokens.

-### Thinking Tokens Capture
+### Reasoning Content Capture

-The tool automatically detects and logs thinking tokens from models that provide them:
+The tool automatically captures and standardizes reasoning content from models that provide it:

+- **All Models**: Reasoning content is standardized to the `reasoning` field in logs for consistency
 - **Gemini models** (via OpenRouter):
+  - Original `reasoning` field preserved and standardized
-  - Reasoning captured in `reasoning` field with detailed internal thought processes
+  - Additional `reasoning_details` field with structured reasoning data
-  - Usage tokens: `reasoning_tokens` and `thinking_tokens` fields (when available)
   - Example: *"**Examining Grid Transformations** I've been scrutinizing the input and output grid examples..."*
-- **Qwen models**: Reasoning captured in separate fields
+- **Qwen models**:
-  - Via OpenRouter: `reasoning` field
+  - Via TCP endpoints: `reasoning_content` → standardized to `reasoning` field
-  - Via custom endpoints (SGLang/RunPod): `reasoning_content` field
+  - Via OpenRouter: `reasoning` field preserved
-  - Default parameters: Uses adaptive sampling based on endpoint type
-  - **TCP endpoints**: `min_p=0.05` in `extra_body`
-  - **Other endpoints**: `top_k=50` and `top_p=0.9` defaults
   - Automatically disabled with `--qwen-no-think` flag (sets `enable_thinking=false`)
 - **o1/o3 models** (via OpenAI): Hidden reasoning tokens captured when available
 - **Other models**: Standard content logging

 All reasoning data is preserved in logs for analysis.
-The code extraction also searches both content and reasoning fields, ensuring no code is missed regardless of where models place their solutions.
+The code extraction searches both content and reasoning fields, ensuring no code is missed regardless of where models place their solutions.

 ### Training Data Generation